 I’ve many a time asked myself the question: “What Makes a Great?” – its quite frankly a loaded question, even at first glance.

-So, now that the lines are blurred, how do you measure the skill-set and experience of a true Front-end Developer?
+So, now that the lines are blurred, how do you measure the skill-set and experience of a true fmaintain and nurture the?
 Are they specific to the front-end?
-Or should they maintain and nurture the
+Or should they

 Are you a front-end developer or a web designer?
 This tool will save you hours and make your life easier